rsdn/CodeJam/PerfTests/PerfTests.ToDo.md

 ## TODOs:

+!!! bug: no detailed output for selftest (check NUnit and other unit test providers too)

 ### Types:
  * IStoredMetricSource: add MetricName attribute, EnumName attribute => simplify parse logic as merging will be moved to the analyser.
    +Subtask: Attribute annotation: analyse existing overloads (add string arg to IStoredMetricSource???)